ImeshaDilshani/open-source-starter/README.md

 7. **Follow Submission Guidelines**: Additionally, ensure that you've followed any specific submission guidelines outlined in the project's README or contributing guidelines.

 By following these steps, you'll increase the likelihood of your Pull Request being reviewed and accepted by the project maintainers.
 Thank you for your contribution! 🌟

+## Contributors 🤗

+Thanks goes to these wonderful people who have contributed to this project.